johnbrandborg/aws-clientvpn-helper/README.md

 * Detect and use a VPN if it has already been configured.

 ### Software
-The following software is required to get the AWS ClientVPN up and running.
+The following software is required to get the AWS ClientVPN setup, and connectivity established.

 * AWS Command Line Interface (Version >= 1.16.175)
-* OpenVPN Client
+* OpenVPN Easy-RSA3 (Downloaded Automatically)
-* OpenVPN Easy-RSA3 (Automatic)
+* OpenVPN Compatible Client

 ## Installation